-- 8.7.
-Other important grading criteria: - 8.7.1.
+8.7.
+Other important grading criteria:

+- 8.7.1.
 All programming projects must be submitted in order to pass the course.

 Students missing programming projects at the end of the term will receive an F grade. - 8.7.2.
-Students who do not submit the final exam will automatically receive an F grade. - 8.7.3.
-If you wind up with a grade average of 89.99%, you will get a B+ in the class. - 8.7.4.
+Students who do not take the final exam will automatically receive an F grade. - 8.7.3.
 The intention is to give you a lot of practice before the exams.
-By getting the practice, you perform better and more quickly on the exams (and the programming projects). - 8.7.5.
+By getting the practice, you perform better and more quickly on the exams (and the programming projects). - 8.7.4.
 The class grade is divided such that you can be either a really good programmer or a really good test taker and do okay in the class.
 If you are a really good with the programming, but do poorly on tests, you can still succeed in the class.
 If you are great with tests, but crummy at coding, again, you can succeed in the class.
-If you are good at both, you'll excel. - 8.7.6.
+If you are good at both, you'll excel. - 8.7.5.
 I know taking this many assessments is not your favorite thing to do.
 However, I have found that having frequent assessments helps students keep pace with the work and provides them with quick feedback on how well the material is understood or remembered.
 Grades from previous terms validate this.